There really are only two ways that you can improve Fintech website performance. Technically and to optimise your website for conversion.

 You see website improvements can happen, but you still need traffic onsite to help you build a data picture through analytics, heat maps, video and a whole host of other methods to continually optimise your platform.

 “why build a website and leave it without continual optimisation, but continue with optimising your marketing campaign?”

 The two are tied hand in hand.
 Your website is the focal point of your digital marketing campaign, as it’s here your customers allow you to deliver them higher written content.
 This gives you the opportunity to clearly spell out your value proposition.

-But visitors of your site also expect you to provide them with great user experience, options on conversion – be that a newsletter sign-up, some downloadable content or live chat.
-And as the website owner, you should be segmenting these sign ups so you can get a hint of where the visitor may be in terms of their buying decision.
+But visitors of your site also expect you to provide them with a great user experience, options on conversion - be that a newsletter sign-up, some downloadable content or live chat.
+And as the website owner, you should be segmenting these sign-ups so you can get a hint of where the visitor may be in terms of their buying decision.

 As we come to understand our customers better and their demand for the internet, websites and what they want from our content.
 Surely delivery is your focal point across your media?

 To really deliver you need a quality website, with maximum points of conversion opportunity, backed up with a solid inbound marketing strategy.

 Improving Fintech website performance is a three-stage process.
 The first is to maximise the overall performance, the second to ensure maximum opportunity to convert and the third a quality inbound marketing campaign.

 Let’s look at each stage of the process and break this down.

 Fact: research conducted by Akamai found that 47% of people expect a web page to load in less than two seconds and that 40% of people will abandon a web page if it takes more than three seconds to load.